It’s annoying, unsightly, and can be unhealthy. Here’s what you need to know about mold.

 A mold blocker can inhibit the growth of mold for weeks after you clean.
 A mold blocker creates an invisible barrier to inhibit the growth of new mold.
 If mold is prevented from growing then you’ll spend less time cleaning and there is less potential damage to your home.

 What are the three key steps to dealing with mold?

 - Testing: Determine if mold is present in your home—to help, Mold Armor offers a Mold Test Kit.

-- Cleaning: Mold Armor offers powerful products to eliminate mold stains indoors and out, on all kinds of surfaces.
+- Cleaning: Mold Armor offers powerful cleaning products to eliminate mold stains indoors and out, on all kinds of surfaces.

 - Prevention: Mold Armor offers you products that contain mold blocking formulas that can prevent mold and mildew from coming back for up to three months.

 Mold reproduces by creating spores, which are released into the environment.
 There are several factors to mold growth, but they key one is moisture.
 When mold spores land on a wet or damp surface, they can start growing and multiplying.
 Whether it's humidity, condensation from a pipe, rain or floods, all of these contribute to mold growth.
 Add in an organic surface (ceiling tiles, drywall, etc.), and warmth, and you get mold growth.
 Just remember, any wet surface that is not dried promptly can grow mold.

 Microscopic mold spores are invisible to the naked eye and enter your home on your skin, clothing, shoes, even shopping bags; they're very adaptable.
 These tiny spores can float through the air and come in through open doors and windows, or through your home's heating and air conditioning systems.

 Just about anywhere.
 While laundry rooms, basements, bathrooms, and attics are key locations.
 Mold can grow on all kinds of surfaces: